MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

    - Windows Server, version [1803](https://docs.microsoft.com/windows/release-health/status-windows-10-1803) or later
    - [Windows Server 2016](/windows-server/get-started/whats-new-in-windows-server-2016)
    - For more information about releases, see [Windows 10 release information](https://docs.microsoft.com/windows/release-health/release-information).
-- Your devices must be [onboarded to MIcrosoft Defender for Endpoint](../microsoft-defender-atp/onboarding.md).
+- Your devices must be [onboarded to Microsoft Defender for Endpoint](../microsoft-defender-atp/onboarding.md).
 - Your devices must be using anti-malware platform version 4.18.2010.7 (or above) and anti-malware engine version 1.1.17600.5 (or above). ([Manage Microsoft Defender Antivirus updates and apply baselines](manage-updates-baselines-microsoft-defender-antivirus.md).)
 - [Cloud-delivered protection must be turned on](enable-cloud-protection-microsoft-defender-antivirus.md).